XayOn/baex/Readme.rst

 About Jabashit
 ------------
-Jabashit is a set of bash tools and functions designed to improve a terminal user's working speed Right now, I'm working on it, and adding documentations, so don't be impatient, It'll be usable soon.
+Jabashit is a set of tools and functions designed to improve a terminal user's working speed.

-It's, actually, usable, it's just you'll have to figure out how to do it by yourself...
-hint:
+To view jabashit documentation, simply execute

 ::
-    source $(source $(source_jabashit)); help;
+    source $(source_jabashit); help;

 It also includes a set of nice bash configurations, wich, for using it, you'll just have to execute (as normal user):